 Contaminated land and planning

 Part IIA of the Environmental Protection Act 1990 introduced a new regime for the identification and remediation of contaminated land.
 The purpose of this regime is to address the historical legacy of contaminated land which is not currently being addressed by any other legislation such as the Town and Country Planning Act 1990.
 For more information on how contaminated land relates to the planning process use the following link – Contaminated Land and Planning.
 The responsibility for administering and enforcing the Contaminated Land Regulations 2006 lies primarily with local authorities and the Environment Agency with input from several other organisations.
 Local authorities are required to take a strategic approach to inspecting land within their area that meets the definition of contaminated land (except in the case of radioactively contaminated land).

 Contamination of land may be attributed to previous or current contaminative uses of the land, its proximity to other contaminated sites and waste landfills.
 However, contamination does not occur solely as a result of human activities and land can be contaminated by natural sources.
 In parts of Daventry district the underlying geology consists of Northamptonshire Sand with Ironstone, which may contain elevated concentrations of naturally occurring Arsenic.
 To obtain more information on the presence of Arsenic and its implications for the planning process use the following link:- Arsenic and Planning.

 More information about contaminated land is available through the following links:

-Daventry District Council’s Contaminated Land Strategy is available using the following link:-
+West Northamptonshire Council Daventry area Contaminated Land Strategy is available using the following link:-

 If you have any queries regarding contaminated land click on the link below, provide us with your contact details and the nature of your enquiry and the Council's Contaminated Land Officer will contact you.